Magnesium peroxide: Toxicity

 Magnesium peroxide is an irritant that can cause redness, itching, swelling, and may burn the skin and eyes on contact.
 Inhalation can also cause irritation to the lungs, nose, and throat, as well as causing coughing.
 Long term exposure may lead to lung damage, shortness of breath, and tightening of the chest.
 Ingestion of MgO_{2} can cause numerous adverse effects including: bloating, belching, abdominal pain, irritation of the mouth and throat, nausea, vomiting, and diarrhea.

 Environmentally, magnesium peroxide is not a naturally occurring compound and is not known to persist in the environment for prolonged times, in its complete state, or to bio-accumulate.
 The natural degradation of MgO_{2} leads to magnesium hydroxide, O_{2}, and H_{2}O. If spilled, MgO_{2} should be contained and isolated from any waterways, sewer drains, and it should be isolated from combustible materials or chemicals including paper, cloth, and wood.

-Common Environmental Reactions
+Common environmental reactions

 Magnesium exists in the upper atmosphere in a variety of different molecular forms.
 Due to its ability to react with common oxygen and simple carbon-oxygen compounds the magnesium may exist in oxidized compounds including MgO_{2}, OMgO_{2}, MgO, and O_{2}MgO_{2}.